 Timelapse of a ripening tomato.
 Created from this video

 As it ripens, it decreases in tannins, which are responsible for the sourness of green tomatoes.
-Ethylene gas, which is present in aging fruits, helps to break down cell membranes.
+Ethylene gas, which is present in aging fruits, helps break down cell membranes.
 As a result the tomatoes become softer.
-This is why tomatoes accelerate in ripening when they are around riper tomatoes.
+This is why they ripen faster when they are around riper tomatoes.
 As the tomatoes become softer and sweeter-smelling, they also attract pests.

 What Color is Your Tomato?

 How ripe your tomato is can be determined by the color on the outside.
+This standard can be applied to all kinds of tomatoes, including cherry tomatoes.
 There are 6 tomato color classifications recognized by the USDA: green, breakers, turning, pink, light red, and red:

 How to Ripen Green Tomatoes Indoors